nlarusstone/corels-test/paper/feedback.md

 In the example in equation 2, did you mean to put cap(x_n, {p_k} | d_p) since you say that \beta should be a set?

+*p_k on the left is a single antecedent -- is this what's confusing?*

 Why not supp(x, \beta) (for definition notational consistency sake) and not supp(\beta, x)?
 This is not a big deal though.
 But supp(\beta, x) is defined in terms of cap(x_n, \beta).